icecube/reco_processing/README.md

 - v5: actual hese selection, all variables
 - v6: trying to fix problems with HESEMillipede fit.
 - v7: still found a shitty performance of HESEMillipede fit in v6.
 I saw 2 other differences with Neha in the HESEMillipede Fit params.
 ExcludeDeepCore = False and I shouldnt have had a BrightDOMThreshold=args.bdthres=15.
 Let's try again.
 - v8: after discussing with tianlu, trying the exact exact same millipede settings as for the seeds.
 I am doubtful.
+But..
+It seems to fix my problem.
+- v9: same as v8, but all flavors and energy ranges.
+I copied the hdf high energy tau files from v8.